divyanshu512-gif/Hotel-Booking/README.md

 ---

 ## Assumptions
 **1**.
-No unusual occurrences between 2015 and 2017 will have a substantial
+No unusual occurrences between 2015 and 2017 will have a substantial impact